 Vijaya Ramachandran, senior fellow, has expertise in private-sector development, global governance, and food security.
 She manages CGD's research initiative on fragile states, which focuses on the delivery of post-conflict assistance.
-She is the co-author of Africa's PrivateSector: What's Wrong with the Business Environment and What to Do About It and has written many articles and working papers on private-sector development in Africa.
-More recently, Ramachandran has been analyzing representation in the G-20 and how food aid is financed by rich countries.
+She is the co-author of Africa's Private Sector: What's Wrong with the Business Environment and What to Do About It and has written many articles and working papers on private-sector development in Africa.
+Her recent work includes the financing of food aid and the reform of the Rome-based UN food and agriculture agencies.

 Liliana Rojas-Suarez, senior fellow, is an expert on Latin America and on financial services and the development impact of global financial regulation.
 She combines Wall Street and multilateral development bank experience, having worked as chief economist for Latin America at Deutsche Bank, as principal economist at the Inter-American Development Bank, and in senior research roles at the IMF.
+She chairs the Latin America Shadow Financial Regulatory Committee, which meets twice yearly at CGD to offer timely policy advice for the region.